bitcraze/crazyflie-clients-python/docs/development/zmq-server.md

 | value  | unsigned/signed/float/bool | When received a string is created from the value |

 ## Log socket
 This socket is used for sending log configuration events as well as log data.
 The events that are sent is for creating, starting, stopping and deleting a configuration.
 For every started configuration the log data will be sent over this socket.
-To control this see the [[doc:crazyflie:client:cfzmq:index#log|log configuration above]].
+To control this see the [log configuration above](#log).

 Each message contains an _event_ field (see below) and a _name_ field referring to the log configuration name.